rohanb10/snoozz-tab-snoozing/docs/PRIVACY.md

 # Privacy

-Nothing you have snoozed using this extension is recorded or shared in any way.
-Poke around the files if you don't believe me.
+No data is collected, aggregated or analysed in any way.
+All your tab and window data stays on your machine without any remote access.
+This extension is designed to work completely offline.
+There is no 3rd party or remote code being executed.

 ## Extension Permissions